chelstein/EAS-Tools/README.md

 ## 📍 Disclaimers

-This tool decodes and synthesizes EAS/SAME signals for **lab, testing, and educational** purposes only.
+This tool decodes and synthesizes EAS/SAME signals for **lab, testing, hobbyist, and educational** purposes only.
 You are responsible for complying with all laws, regulations, and organizational policies applicable to your use.
 The author is NOT responsible for ANY misuse of this software toolkit.

 ## GenAI Disclosure Notice: Portions of this repository have been generated using Generative AI tools (ChatGPT, ChatGPT Codex, GitHub Copilot).